Writer and Director

 Jonathon Crewe - Bio

 His debut feature film, face2face, won best director at both the Alternative Film Festival, Canada and the Word Distribution Awards, USA.
 The film was a finalist in the prestigious Gold Movie Awards, UK.
 His follow up, filmed during lockdown - 'Last night, locked in... was an Honorable Mention at the L.A.
 Neo-Noir Festival and won Best Supporting Actor at the World Film Carnival, Singapore.
-Jon has previously written and directed a number of award nominated short films with the Human Factory Filmmaking Collective which he formed in 2004, including the internationally exhibited sci-fi short Quantum (2008) and the internationally acclaimed American Gun (2011), distributed.
-His debut feature screenplay Donna4Eva was shortlisted for a David Lean Award and he was subsequently commissioned to write three feature screenplays for Fireback Films.
+Jon has previously written and directed a number of award nominated short films with the Human Factory Filmmaking Collective which he formed in 2004, including the internationally exhibited sci-fi short Quantum and the internationally acclaimed American Gun.
+His debut feature screenplay Donna4Eva was shortlisted for a David Lean Award.

-Jonathon is currently working on a slate of feature films, a forthcoming run of Under the Radar and a new play for theatre.
+Jonathon is currently working on a slate of feature films and a forthcoming run of Under the Radar at the Old Red Lion Theatre.
 He is always looking for creative collaborations.

 Jonathon graduated from Reading University in 2003 with a BA Film and Drama (First Class).
 He graduated from Royal Holloway’s Skillset Accredited MA Feature Film Screenwriting (Distinction) in 2009.
 He completed his fully-funded PhD Creative Writing at Surrey University where he investigated representations of the white working class in mainstream media, politics and contemporary literature.
 At Surrey he lectured in Screenwriting, Filmmaking and Creative Writing